sculex/bosi/README.md

+## BEFORE YOU GO
+Selfbots are strictly against the Discord Terms of Service.
+Using this application is basically screaming: "BAN ME NOW, DISCORD!"

+Do whatever at your own risk.
+Just saying once again that if anybody doesn't like you and they send an email to abuse@discordapp.com, say goodbye to your account
 # BOSI

 Bosi is a discord.js v13 selfbot made for fun and troll, that can spam from a **.txt** file every single line, it's nothing complicated with command handlers and all other shits.